-The University of Northern British Columbia is committed to providing a working and learning environment in which all students, staff and faculty are treated with respect and dignity.
-The University of Northern British Columbia acknowledges the right of all individuals in the University community to work or learn without discrimination or harassment because of race, colour, ancestry, place of origin, religion, family status, marital status, physical disability, mental disability, sex, age, sexual orientation, political beliefs or criminal or summary conviction offense unrelated their emplovment.
-An approved policy. available to at http://www.unbc.ca/policy/category/diversity applies to all members of the UNBC community and is administered by the Harassment and Discrimination Advisor.
-For further information or assistance please contact the Harassment and Discrimination Advisor at 250-960-6618.
+UNBC is committed to providing a working and learning environment in which all students, staff and faculty are treated with respect and dignity.
+UNBC protects the right of all individuals in the University community to work or learn without discrimination or harassment due to their race, colour, ancestry, place of origin, religion, family status, marital status, physical disability, mental disability, sex, age, sexual identity, political beliefs or criminal or summary conviction offense unrelated to their employment.

+An approved policy, available at https://www2.unbc.ca/equity-diversity-inclusion applies to all members of the UNBC community.
+For further information or assistance please call 250-960-5878 or email edi@unbc.ca